nopnop2002/esp-idf-cc1101/basic/README.md

 ![config-basic-2](https://github.com/nopnop2002/esp-idf-cc1101/assets/6020549/975098ad-1c69-450c-abd6-82f9de8f779b)

 # Using as receiver
+I tested it with [this](https://github.com/nopnop2002/esp-idf-cc1101/tree/main/ArduinoCode/CC1101_transmitte).

+# Using as sender
 I tested it with [this](https://github.com/nopnop2002/esp-idf-cc1101/tree/main/ArduinoCode/CC1101_receive).

-# Using as transmitter
-I tested it with [this](https://github.com/nopnop2002/esp-idf-cc1101/tree/main/ArduinoCode/CC1101_transmitte).